-The application form and required support materials are located on mcaocala.org.
+The application form and required support materials are located HERE.
 Self-nominations are accepted.
 Entries must be submitted online.

 The MCA Arts Awards Selection committee, chaired by an MCA Board member, will review all applications based on the criteria stated above and completion of the application materials.
-Two finalists will be chosen in each category and will be reviewed and approved by the MCA Board of Directors.
-The two finalists in each category will receive publicity before and during the event.
-One honoree in each category will be announced at Applaud the Arts on Sunday, October 10, 2021.
+The committee will make the recommendations for the award recipients to the MCA Board of Directors for approval.

 Questions?
 Please contact Jaye Baillie, MCA Executive Director at 352.
 369.1500